 The chart also illustrates roughly how much the Wimbish residents would be paying for their gas if they were on Ebico's Equigas tariff.
-During our Innovate UK study this flat rate tariff was identified as probably being the most cost-effective gas supplier option for Wimbish - it should be noted that very low consumers of gas are penalised by most suppliers in having to pay more per kWh delivered than standard customers6.
+During our Innovate UK study this flat rate tariff was identified as probably being the most cost-effective gas supplier option for Wimbish - it should be noted that very low consumers of gas are penalised by most suppliers in having to pay more per kWh delivered than the majority of consumers.